North Korea Fires Anti-aircraft Missile In Latest Test - UrduPoint

 Pyongyang is under multiple international sanctions over its weapons programmes, which have made rapid progress under Kim, including missiles capable of reaching the whole of the US mainland and by far its most powerful nuclear test to date.

-The United States, Britain and France have called a UN Security Council meeting on North Korea set to take place Friday.
+Friday's UN Security Council meeting on North Korea, called by the United States, Britain and France, was originally due to take place on Thursday.

 The North has a long history of using weapons tests to ramp up tensions, in a carefully calibrated process to try to forward its objectives.